misschainsawktn/evrenthall-wiki/content/Pantheon/Hegemon/Mother of All Pain.md

 # Other Names

-While the Mother of All Pain does not particularly mind any other name being used for her, some other epithets, titles and names are quite common.
+While the Mother of All Pain does not particularly mind any other name being used for her, some other epithets, titles and names are quite common, especially among those who follow her.

 - Great Mother
 - Auraile